 We'll deal with the most pressing one first - abuse.
 Whether physical, emotional, or sexual, abuse can negatively affect a child and cause problems throughout adulthood.
 This can result in them losing confidence, developing unhealthy coping strategies, and finding themselves in unhealthy relationships.
 Abuse has long-term effects, and it takes a continuous toll on both physical and mental health.
 It goes without saying that if your child is being abused, drastic measures must be taken immediately.

 If you suspect that you or your child are being abused, the National Domestic Violence Hotline can help.
-Trained advocates can give you discreet help and help you protect the safety of you and your children.
+Trained advocates can give you discreet help and help you the safety of you and your children.
 The sooner you reach out for help, the sooner you and your family can heal.

 He Neglects Your Child

 Neglecting your children physically or emotionally can affect them in a harmful way.
 Neglect is a very common type of child abuse and can be as harmful as physical abuse.
 Ignoring your children's needs, leaving them unsupervised, or placing them in dangerous situations can affect your child's mental health and social development, and it may even cause lifelong emotional wounds.
 Moreover, neglect can negatively affect a child's cognition, behavior, and language development.
 If he neglects your child, that's a big red flag that needs to be addressed immediately.

 According to the American Psychological Association, children often emulate the behaviors they see adults engaging in.
 Whether this is at home, in the car, at the store, or the ballgame when their stepfather is cursing the umpire because he called "strike three" when it was a ball.
 Is he driving too fast or erratic to have a little fun?
 Well, if your kids are in the car and he's acting like a child himself, then he's not only setting a bad example, but he's also placing your children in danger and not putting their safety first.